mdwheele/php-rpm-buildenv/notes.md

 - [session] https://wiki.php.net/rfc/strict_sessions was added to the language.
 Default off, but usage is encouraged.
 	- Prevents session fixation attacks
 - [openssl] CA options are added for specifying cacert/path.
 Recommendation is to leave <empty> and OS setting will be used.

+## php-fpm.conf

+- Several additional options made available, nothing went away.

+## php-fpm-www.conf

+- `listen.backlog` default changed from -1 to 65535.

+## Patches

+- Remove `php-5.2.0-includedir.patch` (https://bugzilla.redhat.com/show_bug.cgi?id=225434)
+	- We're overriding include paths at the virtual host level anyway and this is honestly a stupid solution to a nearly decade-old "problem".
+Smarty is no longer used and in ANY case where we WERE using it, it was not installed using pear.
+- Updates `php-5.3.1-systzdata-v10.patch` to `php-5.6.9-systzdata-v12.patch`.
+- Removes `php-5.4.0-easter.patch`.
+Was patching in PHP egg logo... why.